- When people take PrEP as it’s prescribed, it is extremely effective.

 - When breakthrough infections have been reported, they have typically occurred when people on PrEP have been exposed to HIV that has resistance to the drugs in PrEP.

-PrEP prevents almost 100% of HIV infections when people take it regularly so that there are high drug levels in the body at the time of exposure.
+PrEP is an extremely effective way of preventing HIV, so long as you take it regularly, which ensures that there are high drug levels in the body at the time of exposure.
 Usually, when a person acquires HIV while taking PrEP, it’s because they haven’t taken it regularly, and drug levels in their bodies were insufficient to protect them.

 Rarely, someone can acquire HIV while taking PrEP with adequate drug levels in their bodies – this is called a PrEP failure or a breakthrough infection, because HIV somehow breaks through the protection that PrEP ordinarily provides.
-To illustrate how rare breakthrough cases are, consider that out of about one million people taking PrEP worldwide, fewer than 20 breakthroughs have been reported in scientific journals.
+Very few cases like this have been identified by scientists, although there are probably a few more that haven’t been reported.
+In fact, of about one million people taking PrEP worldwide, fewer than 20 breakthroughs have been reported in scientific journals.

 About ten of the documented breakthrough cases occurred in people taking oral tenofovir disoproxil fumarate and emtricitabine (TDF/emtricitabine, sometimes also known as Truvada).
 So far, none have involved the more recently developed formulation of oral PrEP, which combines tenofovir alafenamide and emtricitabine (TAF/emtricitabine, also known as Descovy).
 This could be because far fewer people use this more recent formulation, or because it may provide better protection with suboptimal adherence.
 The number of breakthrough cases that occurred when taking oral PrEP is approximate because several cases could not definitively prove the person who acquired HIV had adequate drug levels (i.e. it remains possible that they acquired HIV because they didn’t take PrEP regularly enough).